What makes the Cambridge History course so special?

 The final year (Part II) provides for advanced topics papers, a ‘special subject’ based around intensive classes focused on a particular set of historical sources, and the option, if you wish, to pursue a particular interest through researching and writing your own dissertation.

-The Cambridge system of supervisions allows students to discuss their ideas (normally individually) with specialist researchers within Cambridge.
+The Cambridge system of supervisions allows students to discuss their ideas with specialist researchers within Cambridge.
 Lectures provide further opportunities to hear ‘cutting edge’ scholars reflecting on past literature and forthcoming research.
 As well as lectures for each paper, there are also public lectures and seminars throughout the year around Cambridge given by visiting scholars from around the world.

 Why choose Newnham for History?